Mount McLoughlin: Nearby features

-Two nearby volcanoes closely resemble Mount McLoughlin in composition and structure.
+Two nearby volcanoes closely resemble Mount McLoughlin in composition.
 Brown Mountain, a shield volcano with a volume of 1 cumi, lies to the southeast, while Pelican Butte, the most prominent shield volcano in the southern Cascades of Oregon, lies to the east.

 Brown Mountain has been dated to between 60,000 and 12,000 years old.
 It produced basaltic andesite lava flows that have not been heavily eroded, but during Pleistocene glacial advance, ice streams on the volcano ate away at the cinder cone that formed Brown Mountain's summit.
 This formed a glacial cirque with a bowl shape on the northeastern flank.

 Pelican Butte reaches an elevation of 8036 ft, and it features gradual slopes.
 Adjacent to Klamath Lake, it has a greater volume than McLoughlin at 5 cumi, and it is made up of basaltic andesite.
 Like Brown Mountain, Pelican Butte has a cinder cone on the top of its summit, in addition to a glacial cirque and ravine that were excavated on its northeastern side.
 These eroded areas exhibit pyroclastic rock in a matrix with lava flows, suggesting that blocky and ʻaʻā lavas formed an outer shell around Pelican Butte's fragmented interior.
 Glaciation has also lowered the overall volcano by tens of yards.

 Other volcanoes can be found within the Sky Lakes Wilderness area, including lava flows and mud flows at Big Bunchgrass Butte and Imagination Peak, in addition to more recent eruptive activity at Goosenest Mountain in the northeastern sector.